CourTeous33/docker-distributed-llm/README.md

 # cs598-final-project
-# Distributed Language Model System
+# Simulated Distributed Language Model System

+Containerized version of [b4rtaz's dllama repo](https://github.com/b4rtaz/distributed-llama).
+Made for CS598: FLA, Spring 2025.

 ## Prerequisites
 - Docker
 - Docker Compose
+- Python3
+- C++ compiler

-**NOTE: You need to run the command in `model-downloader` (for now, smallest one) and make sure that there are the `models` folders in `backend/` and `worker/` so they can be copied into their respective containers.
-The structure should be
+**NOTE: You need to run the file `model_downloader.py` in `model-downloader/` to ensure there is a model included in `/models` so that it can be copied over to the volume of the root worker (backend).
+For reference, for the 1B model, the structure should be:

 `models/`
 -- `llama3_2_1b_instruct_q40/...`

+This means the backend needs to have enough memory for the modelfile, tokenizer, etc.

+Additionally, swapping models and number workers means you need to change the `config.py` variables in `backend/` (to point to the correct additional workers, model path, tokenizer path).

+To modify the ranges of randomized latency generation, we provide `LATENCY_MIN` and `LATENCY_MAX` in `backend/config.py`.

+TODO: Move these notes to the setup / running instructions to be more clear.

 ## Setup and Running Instructions